 Arabs are understanding people and never take offense on social blunders done out of ignorance.
 But you will be more welcome in the country if you adhere to their culture, and do things the local way.
-Besides, there are several rules that should be strictly followed to avoid offending not only the people but local authorities in Kuwait.
+Besides, there are several rules that you should strictly follow to avoid offending not only the people but local authorities in Kuwait.

 Mode of Dressing

 When visiting Kuwait, you will notice there are two modes of dressing—one for Kuwaitis and another for visitors.
 Most Arab women are seen with traditional attire when outside the home.
 This means most of their body is covered from head to toe.
 Some Arab women also have their hands and face covered to protect women from unwanted attention.
 As a visitor, you are allowed to wear western outfits, but you must dress conservatively.

 Arab men wear a thobe made from white cotton.
 The thobe (loose, ankle-length robe) is normally worn for all occasions.
 It is not a requirement for western men to wear the thobe.
 However, avoid sleeveless shirts and shorts while in Kuwait streets.

 Customs for Hands and Feet in Kuwait

 It is respectful to accept refreshments whenever offered, but always use your right hand when drinking and taking your meals.
 In Kuwait, it is considered unclean to use your left hand for eating and drinking.